KatharineME/FASTQ.jl/README.md

 #### `--reference PATH`
 Path to reference genome used for alignment

+### samtools index

+Indexes a coordinate sorted bgzipped compressed SAM, BAM, or CRAM file for random access.

+#### `-@NUM`
+Threads

+### samtools flagstat

+Counts the number of alignments for each samtools flag type and indicates how successful the alignment was.
+Information on each of the flags is in the [Samtools specification](https://samtools.github.io/hts-specs/SAMv1.pdf).

+#### `--threads NUM`
+Threads

 ## Contribution

 To report a bug, request a feature, or leave a comment (about anything related to this repository), just [submit an issue](https://github.com/KatharineME/Fastq.jl.jl/issues/new/choose).